jump-dev/CSDP.jl/README.md

 Julia wrapper to [CSDP](https://projects.coin-or.org/Csdp) semidefinite programming solver.
 On Unix systems, the source code is downloaded and build.
-On Windows, the binaries of version 6.1.0 are just downloaded.

 ## Static Library
 The build system only provides a static library.